Doping hearing to decide Russian skater's Olympic fate

 Despite missing on that combo at the Rostelecom Cup in November, when she did a quad-double, Valieva still set a world record there for her free skate.
 She also set the world record for the short program and total score at the same Grand Prix event in Russia.

-The result of the Olympic team event is set to be a much longer-term legal process, likely preventing any medals being awarded in Beijing before the closing ceremony on Feb.
-20

-RUSADA will first investigate the full merits of the doping case and give a judgment.
-That verdict would lead to an appeal and also end up at CAS.
+A ruling on the Olympic team event likely will take much longer, preventing any medals being awarded in Beijing before the closing ceremony on Feb.
+20. RUSADA will first investigate the full merits of the doping case and give a judgment.
+That verdict would lead to an appeal and could also end up at CAS.

 “The decision on the results of the ROC team in the Team Figure Skating event can be taken by the ISU only after a final decision on the full merits of the case has been taken,” the ITA said.